 Getting compliments should be fun and enjoyable, but we often ruin the experience.
 There’s no need to sabotage compliments that come your way.
 Accept them with grace and enjoy the moment.
 2

-2. When you’re running late.
+2. Say “Thank You” when you’re running late.

 Being late is the worst.
 It's stressful for the person who is running late and it's disrespectful to the person who is waiting.